-There are five panoramic view- and rest areas with facilities in bold architectural forms along the Sognefjellet National Tourist Route.
+There are several panoramic view- and rest areas with facilities in bold architectural forms along the Sognefjellet National Tourist Route.
 Here you can experience both nature and architecture in great interaction.

 What to see

-The 204 kilometre long Sognefjord is the longest fjord in Norway.
+The 126 mile long Sognefjord is the longest fjord in Norway.
 You drive along the inner part of the fjord named the Lustrafjord.
 From the National Tourist Route, you have a great view over the fjord and the surrounding small villages, mountains, rivers and waterfalls.

 Urnes Stave Church is the oldest Stave Church in Norway, and is part of the UNESCO World Heritage.
 You can drive to Urnes Stave Church from Skjolden along the east side of the fjord.
 Or you can take the ferry from Solvorn, further out the Sognefjord.

-The 229 metre high Feigumfossen Waterfall at the east side of the Lustrafjord.
+The 751 feet high Feigumfossen Waterfall at the east side of the Lustrafjord.
 You can take the short walk in to the falls or admire the view of it from the National Tourist Route at the opposite side of the fjord.

-At the Hurrungane mountain formation, you will find some of Norway’s tallest mountains, with 24 peaks over 2,000 metres above sea level.
+At the Hurrungane mountain formation, you will find some of Norway’s tallest mountains, with 24 peaks over 6,561 feet above sea level.
 There are great views to the mountains from the Sognefjellet Mountain Road.

 At the top of the Sognefjellet National Tourist Route, you have a great view towards the Smørstabbreen Glacier with its surrounding mountains.